Synchronize with other calendars

 $ical to your email confirmations.

 The frequency with which the data is updated depends on the calendar program used, not SuperSaaS.
-The iCal protocol is quite inefficient as it requires the transfer of all calendar data for each update.
+The iCalendar protocol is quite inefficient as it requires the transfer of all calendar data for each update.
 This makes that most calendar programs choose not to update too frequently.
-Also, the iCal protocol only allows for a limited number of data fields to be sent across.
+Also, the iCalendar protocol only allows for a limited number of data fields to be sent across.
 This means that none of the custom fields you have defined in SuperSaaS will be transferred.